uselagoon/lagoon-cli/docs/commands/lagoon_add_project.md

-  -j, --json string                           JSON string to patch -S, --openshift uint                        Reference to OpenShift Object this Project should be deployed to -o, --openshiftProjectPattern string        Pattern of OpenShift Project/Namespace that should be generated -O, --organization-name string              Name of the Organization to add the project to
+  -j, --json string                           JSON string to patch -S, --openshift uint                        Reference to OpenShift Object this Project should be deployed to -o, --openshiftProjectPattern string        Pattern of OpenShift Project/Namespace that should be generated
-      --owner                                 Add the user as an owner of the project -I, --privateKey string                     Private key to use for the project
+      --organization-id uint                  ID of the Organization to add the project to -O, --organization-name string              Name of the Organization to add the project to --owner                                 Add the user as an owner of the project -I, --privateKey string                     Private key to use for the project